 What is a sole trader?

-A sole trader is a single-owner business.
-It doesn’t have to be a single-worker business so that you can hire staff.
+A sole trader is a business with only one proprietor.
+It doesn’t have to be a one-person operation to hire employees.

 Advantages of a sole trader

 As a sole trader, you may easily set up your business and pay your taxes.
 You simply report your earnings on your own tax return.

 A sole trader has no special legal status, which implies that the proprietor is personally liable for the company’s actions.
 If the company is in debt or has legal issues, the owner is also in difficulty.
 Your insurance selection becomes critical.